mattbnz/web-matt/content/w/2023-goals.md

 ## 2023 Goals

-In 2023, I'm going to focus on the very initial stages of the long-term strategy by bootstrapping the business into existence with 3 specific goals:
+In 2023, I'm going to focus on the very initial stages of the long-term strategy by bootstrapping the business into existence through three goals:

 1. Execute a series of successful consulting engagements, building a reputation for myself and leaving happy customers willing to provide testimonials that support a pipeline of future opportunities.